A Guide to Buying Property in Grenada for Foreign Buyers

 Known as the “Isle of Spice” because of the nutmeg, cinnamon and cocoa produced on the island, Grenada is lush and green, with verdant rainforests, spectacular waterfalls and more than 45 beautiful beaches.
 The waters surrounding Grenada and sister islands Carriacou and Petite Martinique are equally spectacular, offering some of the best diving sites in the world and the world’s first underwater sculpture park.
 Capitalising on the allure of the turquoise sea and its proximity to the Grenadines, including the Tobago Cays and Bequia, Grenada is emerging as an international yachting hub, with its own super yacht marina.
-The southern Caribbean island also retains an unspoiled tranquillity and natural friendliness that has been lost elsewhere, all of which adds to the appeal of the Grenada real estate market.
+The southern Caribbean island also retains an unspoiled tranquility and natural friendliness that has been lost elsewhere, all of which adds to the appeal of the Grenada real estate market.

 Having followed the lead of nearby St Kitts & Nevis and Antigua & Barbuda in launching a Citizenship by Investment Program, the Grenada real estate market is expected to develop rapidly.
 Grenada real estate prices are consequently expected to gradually rise.